-When students are transferred to a new school for any reason either during the school year or at the end of the year, the following steps must be taken.
+When a student transfers from All Saints to a new school for any reason (graduation is not included in this section), either during the school year or at the end of the year, the following steps must be taken:

-1. Send a letter to the school office stating the name and address of the new school, as well as the last date on which the student will be attending All Saints School.
+a.
+The parent(s) must send a letter to the Principal stating (a) the name and address of the new school; (b) contact at the new school to which information is to be sent; and (c) the last date on which the student will be attending All Saints.

-2. The parent must sign a release of information form before the scholastic and health records can be sent to the new school.
+b.
+The parent(s) must sign a release of information form (the school has this form) before the scholastic and health records can be sent to the new school.

-3. The report card and the student's personal possessions may be taken home on the last day of attendance.
+c.
+The report card and the student's personal possessions may be taken home on the last day of attendance.

-4. In the event that the student transfers before the end of the school year, tuition will be adjusted.
-Health records will be forwarded to the new school.
+If a student transfers before the end of the school year, tuition maybe adjusted in accord with the registration/tuition agreement.